AuricValdez/GAD_System/NEW_GAD_system/NEW_FILE_REQUESTS.md

 - **Other modules (gbp_forms, target_forms, etc.)**: Have their own fetch endpoints, but nothing for PPAS in the main directory.
 - **Frontend JS:** All fetches for single entry data expect this endpoint.

+# NEW FILE REQUESTS & FEATURE LOG

+## [ppas_form/ppas.php] Auto-compute Internal Participants (Section 7) from Project Team Gender

+**Description:**
+- Internal Participants (Male/Female) in Section 7 are now non-interactive and auto-computed from the Project Team section (leaders, assistant leaders, staff) based on their gender fields.
+Manual editing is disabled.
+The total is also auto-updated.

+**Searched for duplicate functionality in:**
+- All of `ppas_form/ppas.php` (HTML, JS, and form logic)
+- All JavaScript for participant totals and gender handling
+- All references to 'gender' and 'personnel-autocomplete' in the codebase
+- All code handling Agencies & Participants and Project Team sections
+- No existing code auto-computed internal participants from project team gender fields

 ---